Examples & Insights from the Matching Gift Idea Exchange

 3) Host a matching gifts tool on event pages, too.

-Sometimes, an organization will host separate event pages or microsites to market upcoming opportunities (hint: this is a fairly common practice for run/walk/rides and other peer-to-peer fundraisers!).
+Sometimes, an organization will host separate event pages or microsites to market upcoming opportunities (hint: this is a fairly common practice for run/walk/ride events and other peer-to-peer fundraisers).
 If that’s the case for your team, you’ll want to be sure you’re promoting matching gifts throughout your event pages as well—after all, those gifts are often eligible to be matched, too.

 What this Organization Does Well:

-The Hirshberg Foundation for Pancreatic Cancer Research is a largely peer-to-peer-based organization, and much of its revenue comes from large-scale fundraising events like the annual Tour de Pier.
-In order to ensure eligible gifts get successfully matched, the nonprofit has implemented a dedicated Matching Gifts page on its event microsite—complete with a matching gift search tool and an overview of the programs.
+The Hirshberg Foundation for Pancreatic Cancer Research is a largely peer-to-peer-based organization, with a significant portion of its revenue generated from large-scale fundraising events, such as the annual Tour de Pier.
+To ensure that eligible gifts are successfully matched, the nonprofit has implemented a dedicated Matching Gifts page on its event microsite—complete with a matching gift search tool and an overview of the programs.

-And, in order to mitigate any confusion, the fundraising team even provides the correct name and tax ID number an individual should use when they go to submit their matching gift requests.
+And, in order to mitigate any confusion, the fundraising team even provides the correct name and tax ID number that an individual should use when submitting their matching gift requests.

 Best Practice For Your Team:

 At the very least, mention matching gifts with a dedicated callout on your event or campaign pages.
 Even better?
-Establish a separate matching gifts page on your event site to ensure your audience is exposed to the idea and provided with the information they need to get started.
+Establish a separate matching gifts page on your event site to ensure your audience is exposed to the idea and provided with the necessary information to get started.

 4) Meet your donors where they are with SMS messaging.

-According to Nonprofits Source, mobile donations have increased by more than 205% in the past year, and 51% of nonprofit website traffic originates from a mobile device.
+According to Nonprofit Source, mobile donations have increased by more than 205% in the past year, and 51% of nonprofit website traffic originates from mobile devices.

 What does that mean for you?
-Your donors’ phones are where they’re at—and you can meet them there with text message engagement strategies.
+Your donors’ phones are where they are, and you can meet them there with text message engagement strategies.

 What this Organization Does Well: